kaylakrigbaum/WebMobile-2021Fall/README.md

-# ICP1
+# Web Mobile Special Topics
-This project serves as a submission for Lesson 1 ICP1 for my special topics senior class.
+This repository will serve as all the work for this course.